BOARD OF DIRECTORS

 Yien is an accomplished legal and governance professional with over 20 years’ experience across financial services, property and commercial law.
 Recognised as an executive leader for achieving business goals and driving broader social enterprise change.
 Who champions continuous improvement, driving positive change and achieving strategic objectives with a commercial and pragmatic approach across contractual negotiations, risk management and advisory.
 Who develops high performing, resilient teams and encourages them to achieve their potential.
 Yien has served on not-for-profit boards, and as general counsel for ASX listed companies.
 She is committed to the alignment of purpose and profit across the community.

-In 2024, Corrina Maloney joins us as part of the Board Observership program.
+In 2024, Corinna Maloney joined us as part of the Board Observership program. and following this was officially appointed as a Director of the AAO Board.
 Corinna has an extensive history building capability within teams and strong collaborative team culture.
 Her career in digital marketing and transformation spans over 15 years across numerous industries including retail, utilities, financial services, media & entertainment and education.
 A background in small business and entrepreneurship combined with experience in large, complex organisations has equipped her with a comprehensive understanding of business needs and objectives and the ability to create solutions to meet these needs.
 She is a strong believer in the power of creativity and technology to enhance experiences.
 Corinna is currently the General Manager, Digital Services at Education Services Australia.